radarreed/Portfolio/README.md

 * Mass produces custom spreadsheets (formulas, formatting, graphs, everything!)
 * Can connect to any data source
 * Doesn't skip data ranges with no activity by adding missing indexes
+* See the resulting excel file in the respository folder for this project

 ![](/images/openpyxl.png)